sebkur/linux-distros/NOTES.md

 The project libosinfo has GPL-licensed data here: https://gitlab.com/libosinfo/osinfo-db/-/blob/main

 Specifically, https://gitlab.com/libosinfo/osinfo-db/-/tree/main/data/os has
-one directory per OS with files per version, i.e. here is [a file for Trisquel 11](https://gitlab.com/libosinfo/osinfo-db/-/blob/main/data/os/trisquel.info/trisquel-11.xml.in) that has some information about the fact that it derives from Ubuntu 22.04:
+one directory per OS with files per version, e.g. here is [a file for Trisquel 11](https://gitlab.com/libosinfo/osinfo-db/-/blob/main/data/os/trisquel.info/trisquel-11.xml.in) that has some information about the fact that it derives from Ubuntu 22.04: